 No scholar may arrive at school before 7:15 a.m., because there will be no adult supervision.
 Teachers will greet scholars at 7:30 and complete their SMART START.

-Scholars who eat breakfast should arrive at 7:15 a.m.
+Scholars who eat breakfast should arrive at 7:15am.
 All scholars will have the opportunity to eat breakfast.
+Breakfast doors close at 7:55 am.